-- (a) The company's income and property must be applied solely towards promoting the company's purposes.
-This includes, but is not limited to, payments to Organisational Members that will promote the company's purpose. - (b) No part of the income or property may be paid, transferred or distributed, directly or indirectly, by way of dividend, bonus, or other profit distribution, to any of the members or directors. - (c) This rule 4 does not prohibit indemnification of, or payment of premiums on contracts of insurance for, any director to the extent permitted by law and this constitution.
+- (a) The company's income and property must be applied solely towards promoting the Purposes.
+This includes, but is not limited to, payments to Organisational Members that will promote the Purpose. - (b) No part of the income or property may be paid, transferred or distributed, directly or indirectly, by way of dividend, bonus, or other profit distribution, to any member except as provided for under rule 11 or for payments to a member: - (1) in carrying out the Purposes; - in return for services rendered by or goods supplied by a member to the company in the usual and ordinary course of business; - (3) for reasonable and proper rent for premises leased by a member to the company; or - (4) as principal payments on money lend by a member, and interest payments if the interest is at a commercial rate. - (c) This rule 4 does not prohibit indemnification of, or payment of premiums on contracts of insurance for, any director to the extent permitted by law and this constitution.

-4.2 Payments of directors fees
+4.2 Payments to directors